Kyungki/Turtlebot_UNL/Notes/Phase_1/01-Turtlebot_Setup.md

 ```

 ## Network Setup
-Using the Network Manager in the upper-righthand corner of Ubuntu, connect to a Wireless, Ethernet, or Cellular network.
+Connect to a Wireless, Ethernet, or Cellular network using the Network Manager (upper right corner of desktop).
 ![](Resources/01/wificonf.png)

 1. Find the current IP for the Turtlebot